Get all the latest data for Adelaide

 How much have property prices increased in Adelaide over the past 12 months?

-Property prices in Adelaide have increased by approximately 12% to 13% over the past 12 months, making it one of the strongest performing capital city markets in Australia during this period.
+Adelaide property prices increased by about 12% to 13% over the 12 months to June 2026, which means Adelaide remained one of the strongest residential property markets in Australia.

 Which neighborhoods have the fastest rising property prices in Adelaide as of 2026?